Saaras859/student-public/_posts/2023-08-16-linux_shell_IPYNB_2_.md

 toc: True
 comments: True
 categories: ['5.A', 'C4.1']
-courses: {'csse': {'week': 1}, 'csp': {'week': 1, 'categories': ['6.B']}, 'csa': {'week': 1}}
+courses: {'csse': {'week': 1}, 'csp': {'week': 0, 'categories': ['6.B']}, 'csa': {'week': 0}}
-type: devops
+type: hacks
 ---

 ## Bash Tutorial
-> A brief overview of Bash, on your way to becoming a Linux expert.  <mark>When a computer boots up, a kernel (MacOS, Windows, Linux) is started</mark>.
-This kernel provides a shell, or <mark>terminal</mark>, that allows user to interact with a most basic set of commands.
-Typically, the casual user will not interact with the shell/terminal as a Desktop User Interface is started by the computer boot up process.
-To activate a shell directly, users will run a "terminal" through the Desktop. <mark>VS Code provides ability to activate "terminal"</mark> while in the IDE.
+> A brief overview of Bash, on your way to becoming a Linux expert.
+When a computer boots up, a kernel (MacOS, Windows, Linux) is started.
+This kernel provides a shell that allows user to interact with a most basic set of commands.
+Typically, the casual user will not interact with the shell as a Desktop User Interface is started by the computer boot up process.
+To activate a shell directly, users will run a "terminal" through the Desktop.
+VS Code provides ability to activate "terminal" while in the IDE.

-## Variable Prerequisites
+## Prerequisites
 > Setup bash shell dependency variables for this page.
-Variables are one of the first aspects of programming.  <mark>Variables have "name" and a "value"</mark>.

-- Hack Note: Change variables to match your student project.
+- Hack: Change variables to match your project.

-### Define variable
-The following code cell <mark>defines 3 variables and assigns each a value</mark>.
-There are some extra command, called a HERE document, that write these variables to a file.
-This is so we can use these variables over and over below.

 ```python